 EROAD’s fuel module in Reports allows you to manage fuel transactions, and identify exceptions and irregularities in fuel consumptions and fill locations.
-Fuel transaction data can be uploaded to Depot:
+Fuel transaction data can be uploaded to MyEROAD:

-- Administrators can upload fuel transactions in Depot in real time or retrospectively:
+- Administrators can upload fuel transactions in MyEROAD in real time or retrospectively:

 In order to keep track of your fuel transactions, view the Fuel Transaction Management Report.